pseudofractal/fractalLink/README.md

 1. [Xujiayao's](https://github.com/Xujiayao) [MCDiscordChat](https://github.com/Xujiayao/MCDiscordChat) for heavily inspiring teh chat.
 2. [Chronos Server](https://github.com/ChronosServer) for giving great ideas.
 3. [Replace Item](https://github.com/replaceitem) for making [Discarpet](https://github.com/replaceitem/carpet-discarpet)
-4. Everyone in [Carpet Discord](https://discord.gg/gn99m4QRY4) for helping me with my dumb questions and issues
+4. Everyone in [Carpet Discord](https://discord.gg/gn99m4QRY4) for helping me with my dumb questions and issues.
+5. And last but not the least, [iDarkLightning's](https://github.com/iDarkLightning) [LiteBot](https://github.com/iDarkLightning/LiteBot) for being the best competition out there (Thats a strong word considering it was one sided...)

+## End Notes

+This is still in its alpha release so whenever you are using this, here be dragons or something.
+Please check [Issues](https://github.com/SurfingDude-1182/fractalLink/issues) for issues and for future features.
+You can find me in multiple servers, or you can dm me on Surf#1182.

+Imma hope some servers atleast use this :kekhands: